RevHam1/react_weather_quote/README.md

-# WEARHER QUOTEs
+# WEATHER QUOTEs
 This weather app offers a unique range of features that are both informative and inspiring.
-It includes daily and 5-day weather forecasts with detailed descriptions, temperatures, and weather icons for each forecast.
+It includes daily and 5-day weather forecasts with detailed descriptions, temperatures, and weather icons for each forecast or weather alerts.
 It also provides random inspirational quotes for entertainment, displays a new random colorful background each time, and includes a pick-six lottery number generator that generates random lottery numbers for users.

 ## App Features: Features Of The App
 ###	1) Daily and 5-Day Weather Forecasts:
 *	Displays description, temperature, and weather icon for each forecast.
+###	2) Weather Alerts:
+*	Displays the headline and description of alert if there is an alert in location searched for.
-###	2) Inspirational Quotes:
+###	3) Inspirational Quotes:
 *	Provides random inspirational quotes for entertainment.
-###	3) Random Backgrounds:
+###	4) Random Backgrounds:
 *	Displays a new random background each time.
-###	4) Pick Six Lottery Number Generator:
+###	5) Pick Six Lottery Number Generator:
 *	Generates random lottery numbers for users

 ## Using The App